Guttz/life-journal-backend/README.md

 	npm run prod

 ### Database
-This project uses Mysql and was developed with a default maria-db local server, credentials must be configured in ormconfig.js.
+This project uses Mysql and was developed with a default MySQL local server, credentials must be configured in ormconfig.js.

 ### Todo List: